 What’s Your Size?

 The right fit is essential to finding the perfect helmet.
 Not only will a poorly-fitted bike helmet not be comfortable, but it will also not provide the same level of crash safety protection as a helmet that fits correctly.
+Make sure you are comfortable with the weight of the helmet, especially if you plan to ride for long hours.
+If that’s a concern, opt for a lightweight helmet to avoid any strain, pain, and/or dizziness.

 What Style Do You Like?

 E-bike riders can use differently styled helmets.
 You might want something designed to look like a traditional mod vintage scooter helmet with a visor or a more streamlined road bicycle helmet-like design instead.
+For a more stylish helmet, consider extra features like a detachable visor which can help your visibility on a sunny day and cool you down in hot weather.